 The very last project of your Bachelor.
 In the course of this project, everything that you have learned during the Bachelor will come together.
 In a group of two to four students, you will spend three months, full-time, on a project for a real client.
 The projects could be anything from a tool that answers spam with spam, to creating an educational game or a drone that uses image recognition to explore a greenhouse.

 In the first semester of year 3 of the Bachelor’s degree programme, you will have the opportunity to spend six months broadening your horizons and exploring a subject that interests you, in the way that suits you best.
 Computer Science and Engineering students, for example, choose minors as Mathematical Finance or Robotica.
-Alternatively, you can broaden your perspective by opting for a cohesive course package, an internship or a course abroad.
+Alternatively, you can broaden your perspective by opting for a cohesive course package or a course abroad.
 A well-chosen minor can help you to find the career options that suit you, or decide which Master’s programme you want to do after your Bachelor's degree programme.

 Read more about Admission requirements